sanskrit/raw_etexts_english/blogs/manasataramgini/2008-11-23_the-spectrum-of-synesthesia-metaphors-and-samdhya-bhasha.md

 +++
-title = "The spectrum of synesthesia, metaphors and saMdhyaxa0bhASha"
+title = "The spectrum of synesthesia, metaphors and saMdhya bhASha"

 +++
 I had my first instance of the